 Les Claypool owns seven Carl Thompson basses.

 The first is a 4 string fretted 32″ scale piccolo bass made of walnut and mahogany, and fitted with a single EMG-35DC pickup and BTS Control preamp.
 Les replaced the original Schaller 10/404 with an EMG-HB and then later moved to the DC.
 It also has a Kahler tremelo that was later added by Claypool in the 1980s.
 In June of 1993 the headstock was repaired and new tuning keys were added.
 At this time Les also added a small piece of flamed maple on the headstock that is signed by Geddy Lee.

 When Les was a teenager, he saw the bass in a music shop in his home town.
 His first thought was that it was the ugliest bass he had ever seen – then he tested it out with playing “Roundabout”, and as it turns out, it was the most comfortable bass he had ever played.
 He begged his parents for some money and he bought it the next day.

 The second bass is a 4 string fretted Maple body bass used as a backup for the first.
-It has two EMG’s rather than one, and lacks the tremelo of the main bass.
+It has two EMG-HBs with volume, volume, tone and lacks the tremelo of the main bass.

 The fourth, and most infamous Carl Thompson bass Les owns, is a 6 string fretless multi wood bass.
 It is nicknamed the “Rainbow Bass” because it has strips of walnut, curly maple, padauk, purple heart, ebony and cocobolo.
 The strings are threaded through the back of the rear extension – near where the strap pin is.
 They’re stretched over a one-piece, hand-made wooden bridge and anchored by Schaller tuning machines.
 The basic part of the neck is made of quartersawn hardrock maple.
 The center of the fingerboard is Indian ebony, with 1/8-inch-wide strips of padauk, cocobolo and ebony on either side.
-It original had a single EMG-45DC but now has a single EMG-DC pickup with an EMG-BTC preamp.
+It original had a single EMG-45DC but now has a single EMG-J pickup with the early angled coil.